josephspurrier/golang-portable-windows/README.md

 ## Applications

-You get both all the original files from [go1.4.windows-amd64.zip](http://golang.org/dl/) and [msysGit](https://msysgit.github.io/).
+Included is all the original files from [go1.4.windows-amd64.zip](http://golang.org/dl/) and [msysGit](https://msysgit.github.io/).
 No changes have been made to any of the files, just extracted to separate folders.

 ## Batch scripts